Contact Us

 Upper Thames River Conservation Authority |

 Landowners who reside in the Upper Thames River watershed and own a minimum of 1 hectare (2.5 acres) are eligible to participate in the Tree Planting on Private Lands program of the Upper Thames River Conservation Authority (UTRCA).
 Trees purchased through this program may be planted by the landowner or through the UTRCA’s full planting service.
-Tree orders are now open for 2023!
-Download the order form here.
-Orders are due March 1, 2023.
 For pricing and availability, please contact Brenda Gallagher, Forestry Technician at 519-451-2800 x260 or visit their website at www.thamesriver.on.ca |

 Ausable Bayfield Conservation Authority |

 Each year, Ausable Bayfield Conservation, landowners and municipalities plant tens of thousands of trees to improve forest conditions within the watershed.
 Landowners who reside in the Ausable Bayfield watershed may be eligible to participate in the tree planting program and receive funding.
-Tree Orders are now open for 2023!
-Download the order form here.
-Orders are due by February 28, 2023.
 For pricing and availability, please contact Ian Jean, Forestry and Land Stewardship Specialist, at 519-235-2610, or visit their website at www.abca.ca |

 Maitland Valley Conservation Authority |